thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ---

-# 2. How to convert JSON Data from a String to a Author Java instance with JSON-B?
+# 2. How to convert JSON Data from a String to an Author Java instance with JSON-B?

-When we get the result of the response of our endpoint `getAuthor` the result is a text in a JSON format, but we want use data in an instance of a Author class.
+When we get the result of the response of our endpoint `getAuthor` the result is a text in a JSON format, but we want use data in an instance of an Author class.

 In JSON-B we define a [JsonbAdapter](https://www.eclipsecon.org/na2016/sites/default/files/slides/JSONB%20-%20EclipseCon%202016.pdf) to define how the conversion from JSON to a class instance works.
 Therefor we `@Override the operations `adaptToJson` and `adaptFromJson`.

-The operation`adaptFromJson` defines how to create a Author object from a JSON Object.
+The operation`adaptFromJson` defines how to create an Author object from a JSON Object.

 ```java
 // Author data class